 - The infield seats are among the best seats in baseball.
 Close to the action thanks to very little foul territory, you feel like you’re legitimately part of the game.

 - They found a creative way to overcome the lack of concession space along the first base line.
-Opening up Yawkey Way (or Jersey Way as we now must call it) allowed the Red Sox to put concessions on the OUTSIDE of the stadium and create a festive game day atmosphere (while collecting revenue) BEFORE a fan even entered the stadium proper.
+Opening up Yawkey Way (or Jersey Way as we now must call it) allowed the Red Sox to put concessions on the OUTSIDE of the stadium and create a festive game day atmosphere (while collecting revenue) BEFORE a fan even enters the stadium proper.
 This added 25,000 square feet of space and may well be the coolest concession area.
 It makes for one of the best Grand Entrances in MLB.

 - The renovations have been spectacular.
 If you weren’t in the park before they were completed, you’d swear they’ve been there the whole time.
 From the two upper level clubs, the videoboards, the patio seating, the Green Monster seating, the new concessions, the dugout club, and even the kids’ area, everything feels in harmony with the overall park